|

 Under normal circumstances, most users will never have to change this field.
 It is automatically updated when a tasks status has been changed to Done.
 If this field is set by the user, the task will automatically be marked as done, assuming the task has been completed.

+The Task # field can be one of the most useful fields in VirtualBoss.
+Its sole purpose is to maintain order within your schedules.
+Each Task has a Task # field.
+Though it is optional, we highly recommend to use a task # for each of your tasks.
 Your tasks can be entered into VirtualBoss in any order you want.
 They don't have to be entered in the order they are meant to start.
 By giving each task a Task #, you'll guarantee your tasks will appear in the order you decided regardless of when they were added.
+It's a great idea to leave gaps between your task #s so that you can insert tasks between others easily.

-Important!
-You can sort your task list by any column you see.
+Useful Tip: You can sort your task list by any column you see.
 Just click the top of the column and your list will be ordered either ascending or descending.
 Sorting by the Task # field is a great way to always have your tasks appear in the order you gave them!

 The "Requested By" field is flexible.
 It's traditional use is to fill in the name of the person who is assigning this work.
 However, you can use this field for any other purpose. (see renaming fields for more details)

+The scheduling tab is where you can "Link" tasks, creating a critical path through your schedule.
 There are 2 ways you can link tasks to each other.
 One way is through the scheduling tab that is found on each task.
-This tab shows a list of tasks that you
+This tab shows a list of tasks that you may want to choose as a predecessor.

+To link the current task to a predecessor, check the box under the Link column.
+You may have multiple predecessors for a single task.
 When you link a task to another, you will change the Start Date to the day after the predecessor task finishes.
 You can then adjust the start date manually without breaking the link.
 This can be accomplished by using the plus field on the Scheduling tab.

 The second method to link tasks can be done on the Gantt Chart.
 You can drag and drop tasks to create links very quickly.

 You can adjust things such as Start Date by dragging a task bar left or right, or change the Duration by increasing or decreasing the length of the task bar.
+Any task that is linked will have its Start Date adjusted if its predecessor changes.
+By linking your tasks together, you can adjust entire schedules automatically if something changes!

 Here is an example of a schedule with multiple linked tasks:

-Email and Fax
+Email & Fax tab

-Custom Fields and Lists
+Custom Fields tab

-Secondary Assignees
+Secondary Assignees tab

 Task Manager - Task List Screen